michau132/find-a-bus/README.md

 This app is showing actual position of single bus in Warsaw.

-If you want to see how it's work just download this repo.
+If you want to see how it's work just fork this repo.

 And open a file index.html with your browser.